gamechanger/penalty-box/README.md

 Some important information on the response body:
 ```
-is_rate_limited - will return false as long as the cost does not exceed the amount of requests remaining
+is_rate_limited - will return true or false depending on if the key is currently rate limited
 ```